Victormrf/Victormrf/README.md

 <div>
 My name is Victor.
 I'm a Brazilian dude currently studying Eletrical Engineering.

-At that moment, I don't have any professional experience as a programmer.
-But I'm excited to be one. 😆
+At that moment, I work as a Software Engineer Trainee at LEVTY SYSTMES. 😆
 </div>

 <div>